ChisoPani/Wizard101-Farming-BOT/README.md

     <li>Run the bot script using Python.
 The bot will start moving the character around and engage in battles.</li>
     <li>To stop the bot, simply bring the terminal to the foreground and stop the script (usually with <code>Ctrl+C</code>).</li>
     <li>Currently this is configured for a balance wizard that has 5 spells in their deck, 2 epics, 2 sandstorm and a pixie.<li>
     <li>This script does works intendend but not 100% might have issues with OCR.
-To get the best result <strong>RUN wizard101 on maximum screen resolution possible to you and without going fullscreen, and change the ui size to normal/regular. <strong></li>
+To get the best result <code><strong>RUN wizard101 on maximum screen resolution possible to you and without going fullscreen, and change the ui size to normal/regular. <strong></li> </code>
   </ol>

   <h2>Customization</h2>